Travelgate/documentation/kb/faqs/faqs-cancel-policies/hotel-sellers-api-cancel-policies.md

     ![deadline-format-updated](https://storage.travelgate.com/kbase/deadline-format-updated.jpg)

 - **CALCULATED DEADLINE:**
-    Finally, we have also added a "CalculatedDeadline" field to specify if the Deadline has been taken from the Seller’s response or if it has been calculated by TravelgateX.
+    Finally, we have also added a "CalculatedDeadline" field to specify if the Deadline has been taken from the Seller’s response or if it has been calculated by Travelgate.

     Please check the following table for a clear view of how we will treat the Cancellation Policies returned by the Seller according to the TimeZone established on the Metadata: